tiyd-fee-2016-02/lessons/week-2/js-objects-101.md

-_With special thanks to the Cyberwizard Institute for many of the examples!_
+_With special thanks to the Cyberwizard Institute and Girl Develop It! for many of the examples!_

 # Objects

+Objects are a data type that let developers store a collection of properties and methods.

+There are three kinds of object types in JavaScript:

+* Native Objects in JavaScript
+  * This includes: numbers, strings, arrays, Booleans, objects
+* Host Objects
+  * These are objects provided by the host environment in which the JavaScript is running.
+For example, in the browser host environment, the _document_ and _console_ are both host objects.
+* Your Own Objects
+  * These are objects you define in your programming.
+Some examples might be tasks in a to-do list or contacts in an address book.

+## How Do I Write Objects?

 Objects map keys to values.